oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 ```bash
 kubectl describe service gateway -n demo
 ```
-The output will look like:
+The output will look like this:

 ```text
 Name:                     gateway